DoTheEvo/selfhosted-apps-docker/bitwarden_rs/readme.md

 # Forward port 3012 TCP on your router

-[WebSocket](https://youtu.be/2Nt-ZrNP22A) protocol is used for notifications, so that all web based clients can immediatly sync when a change happens on server.
+[WebSocket](https://youtu.be/2Nt-ZrNP22A) protocol is used for notifications, so that all web based clients can immediatly sync when a change happens on the server.

 * Enviromental variable `WEBSOCKET_ENABLED=true` needs to be set.</br>
 * Reverse proxy needs to route `/notifications/hub` to port 3012.</br>